ulido/ulido.github.io/04-talks.md

 ## Seminar talks

+* *Navigation on the microscale - how cells sense direction*, BioLunch Seminar, Department of Applied Mathematics and Theoretical Physics, University of Cambridge, UK (2020).
+* *How do cells sense direction?* Center for Soft Matter and Biological Physics Seminar, Virginia Tech, Blacksburg, VA, USA (2019).
+* *Modelling the growth of actin bundles*, Gurdon Institute Seminar, University of Cambridge, UK (2019).
+* *Stochastic modelling of filopodial growth*, Mathematics in the Life Sciences Seminar, University of Manchester, Manchester, UK (2016).
+* *Diffusion and steric effects in filopodial actin bundles*, Gurdon Institute Seminar, University of Cambridge UK (2016).
 * *Role and dynamics of actin bundles in filopodia*, Stochastic Dynamical Systems in Biology Seminar, Newton Institute, Cambridge, UK (2016).
 * *Excluded volume effects lead to bundle sculpting in filopodia*, Gallop Lab Group Meeting, Wellcome Trust / CRUK Gurdon Institute, University of Cambridge, UK (2015).
 * *Stochastic Multiscale Modelling of Filopodia Dynamics*, Papoian Group Meeting, University of Maryland, College Park, Maryland, USA (2015).